Sai-Santosh09/1st-game-test/README.md

 ## Game Flow Map

-A high‑level view of how the game works in Godot:
+A general view of how the game works in Godot:

 ```text
 Start project